 I saved over $17,000 USD living and working in Australia!
 Yeah, you’ll want to click that and read it after this… I’m almost done here.

 Did we ever go over budget during our year?
 HELL YES WE DID!
 It’s going to be impossible to keep a monthly spending of $750 USD each and every month without fail, when you’re foreigners, like to travel, and are a human being which means “life” happens and you need to shell out extra cash.

 There were a few months where we spent somewhere between $850-$1000 USD ($1100-$1400 AUD).
 One of those months was June.
 Why?
 Becuase we moved from Melbourne to Darwin.
 We did it on a major budget, it was only $1 a day for the rental!
 But we still had other expenses on that one-week road trip.

 Another two months – April and October – We spent an extra few hundred bucks because we went to the Philippines and Indonesia for a quick jaunt.

 We weren’t Nazis about our budget, we did have SOME flexibility (even a bit of fun!), especially since we were bringing in the cash to justify it, but our main goal was to keep it to a minimum so we could save the maximum.
 Have a budget, but don’t live miserably in order to follow it.
 Be comfortable, but don’t spend frivolously.

 So!
-An American expat living in Australia was a pretty sweet experience and I’d recommend everyone who has the opportunity to go, GO!
+Being an American working in Australia was a pretty sweet experience and I’d recommend everyone who has the opportunity to go, GO!
 I loved my year there.
-It was really easy living and working here, and while living here IS expensive, it doesn’t have to be THAT expensive.
+It was really easy living and working here, and while the cost of living in Australia isn’t cheap, it doesn’t have to be THAT expensive.
 There are ways to cut back, and best of all, ways to save money!